wshawn/SubscribeMe/readme.md

 # SubscribeMe
-SubscribeMe is a subscriptions extra for MODX Revolution that is currently in pre-release development.
+SubscribeMe is a subscriptions extra for MODX Revolution that is currently in _pre-release development_.

 The key features of SubscribeMe will include:

 - Ability to set up different recurring subscription plans
 - Payments done via Paypal subscriptions
 - Component overview of users on different subscription plans and export of their details to CSV format